gf777/mitoVGP/1st_data_release/README.md

 This folder contains the scripts used to generate the mitogenome assemblies for the first data release of the Vertebrate Genomes Project.
-The pipeline, currently only partially automated, works as follows:
+The pipeline, only partially automated, works as follows:

 <img src="https://github.com/GiulioF1/mitoVGP/blob/master/1st_data_release/pipeline.png" />